gunaykrgl/siber_guvenlik/docs/index.md

 3. Availability: Availability is characterized by the continuous accessibility of data and services at all times.
 To underscore its significance, envision a scenario where a bank offers payment services connecting customers with local merchants or stores.
 These payment services are expected to operate 24/7.
 To ensure their continuous operation, they must establish a connection to the mainframe server or a node (in distributed systems).
 The absence of availability could result in transactions being unable to process, potentially driving customers towards alternative payment service providers.
 The importance of availability, therefore, lies in maintaining uninterrupted and reliable access to services, particularly in sectors where round-the-clock operation is essential for meeting customer expectations and sustaining competitiveness.

 ## Possible Attacks and Counter-Strategies
+**Note**: Given that networks depend on communication among numerous computers, securing individual computers is an important part within network security.
+Consequently, some of the attacks and counter-strategies mentioned below might appear more closely associated with computer security rather than network security.
 ### Physical Attacks
 Physical attacks are the type of attacks that require the attacker to have physical access to a device in the network or a transfer medium used for the network (e.g Cables).
 1. **Cable Interception (Wire Tapping)**: